Skip to main content

 Helen A. Brough MA (Hons) MSc (Allergy) PhD MBBS FRCPCH FAAAAI

 She completed her MSc at the University of Southampton and her PhD at King’s College London.
 Helen's research interests are in eczema, genetic and environmental risk factors for the development of food allergy and the prevention, diagnosis and management of food allergy.
-She runs the Stopping Eczema and Allergy (SEAL) study assessing whether proactive skin care in young infants with dry skin or eczema prevents the development of food allergy.
+She is a Principal Investigator for the Stopping Eczema and Allergy (SEAL) study assessing whether proactive skin care in young infants with dry skin or eczema prevents the development of food allergy.
 She co-authored the 2022 European guidelines for the management of atopic eczema.
-S

-he previously led the UK arm of the Pronuts study, a multicentre European study in London, Geneva and Valencia which showed that by careful evaluation and food challenges in children with peanut, tree nut or sesame seed allergy, many nuts/ seeds can be safely tolerated.
-Helen was involved in the Learning Early About Peanut (LEAP), LEAP-ON and Enquiring About Tolerance (EAT) study which showed that early introduction of allergenic foods can prevent food allergy.
+She previously led the UK arm of the Pronuts study, a multicentre European study in London, Geneva and Valencia which showed that by careful evaluation and food challenges in children with peanut, tree nut or sesame seed allergy, many nuts/ seeds can be safely tolerated.
+Helen co-authored the Learning Early About Peanut (LEAP), LEAP-ON and Enquiring About Tolerance (EAT) study which showed that early introduction of allergenic foods can prevent food allergy.
 She was also involved in peanut oral and patch immunotherapy trials that led to the first peanut oral immunotherapy product being licensed for use in children.

-A full list of Dr Helen Brough's publications can be found on Google Scholar.
+A full list of Professor Helen Brough's publications can be found on Google Scholar.

 Teaching